 The strategy of the industrial economy

-Day by day, relative roles of natural resources and labor has been falling in producing industrial outputs.
+Day by day, relative roles of natural resources and labor have been falling in producing industrial outputs.
 On the other hand, the role of ideas or intellectual assets has been growing.
 Ideas are increasingly being added in both the products and the production processes.
 Hence, the core requirement for developing a sustainable industrial base has been changing.
 It increasingly depends on the ability to innovate and get into the race of evolution of industrial products.
 On the other hand, high-paying manufacturing jobs have been disappearing.
 This is due to the decreasing need for knowledge and skills in production.
-As a result, a low skilled workforce of developing countries has been taking over the manufacturing jobs.
+As a result, a low-skilled workforce of developing countries has been taking over the manufacturing jobs.
 In fact, once those tasks used to be performed by the Americans and Europeans.

 Moreover, the manufacturing capability of producing previous generation products has no market.
 For example, there is no value for Edison’s filament bulb and GE’s manufacturing capacity of producing them.
 Hence, to make America great again, it needs to take over the idea edge.
 It should lead to next-generation products around the new technology core.
 Thus, the evolution of light sources helps to shed light on the industrial economy for answering many challenging questions.

 On the other hand, developing countries cannot keep increasing the number and pay for manufacturing jobs, as ideas are taking over the role of labor.
 But these countries are producing a growing number of science and engineering graduates.
 Hence, they should deploy them to produce ideas for making lateral entries into the evolution of products for both local and global markets.
 However, there has been a significant challenge in profiting from ideas.
-There has been no natural correlation between conventional indicators and success in creating wealth from ideas in a globally connected competitive market.
+There has been no natural correlation between conventional indicators and success in creating Wealth from ideas in a globally connected competitive market.